Understand how Illinois payday loans work before you consider applying for one.

 How can I apply for an Illinois payday loan?

 You can apply for an Illinois payday loan online or by visiting a store front.
 Before applying, establish if you meet the required eligibility criteria:

-- You are an American citizen of a permanent resident of the US
+- You should be an American citizen or a permanent resident of the US

 Important information about payday loans

-While payday loans can be beneficial for many people, they aren’t always the best option for everyone.
-Follow the link for more information.
+While payday loans can be beneficial for some, they aren’t always the best option for everyone.
+Follow the link for more information on payday loan alternatives.

 Frequently asked questions

 How many payday loans in Illinois can I take out at the same time?